-An explanation of Part I reporting should be based on each identified difference in terms of the following categories:
+An explanation for Material Difference Part I reporting should be based on each identified difference in terms of the following categories:

-(1) Accounting/reporting error—occurs when the reporting entity has incorrectly reported activity either by reciprocal category, trading partner, or amount.
-The total of these amounts must be identified and explained.
-If the entity is in error, then provide the adjustment amount as well as the corrective action (journal entry, etc.), and when the error will be corrected.
+(1) Reporting error—occurs when the reporting entity has incorrectly reported activity either by reciprocal category, trading partner, or amount.
+The entity that reported the error should use this explanation.
+The entity must identify and explain the total amounts and provide the adjustment amount, the corrective action (journal entry, etc.), and when the error will be corrected.

 (2) Current-year timing difference—occurs when the reporting entity has reported activity in a different quarter than the trading partner reported the activity in the current-year.
-The total of these amounts must be identified.
-Explain whether an adjustment should be made.
+The reporting entity must identify the total of these amounts and explain whether an adjustment should be made.

 (3) Prior-year timing difference—occurs when a reporting entity has reported activity in a prior FY and the trading partner reported the activity in the current FY.
-The total of these amounts must be identified.
-Explain whether an adjustment should be made.
+The reporting entity must identify the total of these amounts and explain whether an adjustment should be made.

 (4) Accounting methodology difference—occurs when the reporting entity uses a different method than their trading partner to account for activity.
-The method of accounting must be identified and explained as well as attempt to provide the dollar amount of the difference caused by the differing methodologies.
+The reporting entity must identify and explain its method of accounting and attempt to provide the dollar amount of the difference caused by the differing methodologies.

 (5) Accrual methodology difference—occurs when the reporting entity uses a different accrual method than their trading partner to account for activity.
-The method of accrual must be identified and explained as well as attempt to provide the dollar amount of the difference caused by the differing methodologies.
+The reporting entity must identify and explain its method of accrual and attempt to provide the dollar amount of the difference caused by the differing methodologies.

 (7) Unidentified—occurs when the reporting entity cannot validate the amount of the difference or the trading partner at the time of reporting.
 The total of unidentified reporting amounts must be identified and explained as to why they are unidentified.

-Fiscal Service has implemented scorecards and metrics to track reporting differences governmentwide by federal entity.
-Scorecards will be updated quarterly and disseminated to Significant Entities and Other Entities as determined by Fiscal Service.
-The purpose of the metrics is to monitor progress on resolving or explaining material intragovernmental differences.
-Refer to Appendix 6, subsection 2.4, for further information on the timeline for these scorecards and metrics as well as related federal entity requirements.
+Fiscal Service has implemented scorecards and metrics to track reporting differences government-wide by federal entity.
+Scorecards will be updated quarterly and disseminated to significant entities and other entities as determined by Fiscal Service.
+The purpose of the metrics is to monitor progress on resolving or explaining material intra-governmental differences.
+Refer to Appendix 5, subsection 2.4, for further information on the timeline for these scorecards and metrics as well as related federal entity requirements.

-Reconciling data (reported as BETC in Central Accounting Reporting System) against Entity Reported Adjusted Trial Balance Data (reported in GTAS) can be done two ways.
+Reconciling data (reported as Business Event Type Code (BETC) in Central Accounting Reporting System) against Entity Reported Adjusted Trial Balance Data (reported in GTAS) can be done two ways.
 They are listed below.

-Significant Entities must comply with the following instructions using the comparative, audited consolidated and department-level financial statements:
+Significant entities must comply with the following instructions using the comparative, audited consolidated and entity financial statements:

 The Super Master Account File (SMAF) contains the valid TAS balances and attributes for budgetary as well as proprietary ATB submission.